cogmaster-stats/r-cogstats/exercises/solutions.md

 ##  z value 1.62    with probability  0.1
 ```

+Nothing in the data allows us to reject the null hypothesis of equality of correlations in the two subgroups (P=0.1).

 > Is it correct to use a sample size of 20 while we know that some observations are missing for the two variables under study?